Bune Information

 Continuous Learning:

 Continue to learn about Bune and deepen your understanding over time.
-Occult practice is a journey, not a destination, and your relationship with Bune may evolve with continued study and interaction.
+To use a cliche, occult practice is a journey, not a destination, and your relationship with Bune will evolve with study and regular interaction.

 By adhering to these guidelines, you ensure a practice that is respectful to Bune, safe for you and those around you, and conducive to a positive and enlightening experience.